 The budget workbooks are valuable tools that support and guide effective fiscal planning and management.
 The Competitive Sports Office requires that the sport club utilize the budget workbook templates.
+All actual or projected revenue sources, general expenses, travel expenses, and off-campus business bank account expenses should be reported.
 The latest version of each budget workbook may be found on the sport club webpage.
 Both budget workbooks are Microsoft Excel documents.
 To prevent any errors or lost information in a budget workbook, please refrain from opening the documents in non-Microsoft Excel programs.